Buying goods and services

 We can provide free information to help you if you have a problem when buying goods and services.
 But remember, traders and retailers have rights too, so ensure that you make the right choice and are fully informed before you buy.

 Do you know your rights when shopping online?
-For practical tips about online shopping covering topics such as dealing with overseas traders, refunds and returns, resolving online disputes and more visit our online shopping page.
+For practical tips about online shopping covering topics such as dealing with overseas traders, refunds and returns, resolving online disputes and more visit our Ways to Shop page.

 Resolving a complaint

 If you believe you have a legitimate complaint, the first step is to make every effort to sort out the problem directly with the trader or service provider.
 Be clear, firm and polite and state what the problem is and how you would like it fixed.
 Keep all relevant documents, such as receipts, warranties and quotes.